bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.0.1

 * Added custom order handling to tie into previously added custom sorting.
 Set order to asc or desc.
+* Changed parseJSON to native JSON.parse due to deprecation in rawData processing.
 * Updated sort-example.html example with order select field.

 ### Version 3.0.0